 Do you have numbness, tingling or burning?

-What’s particularly misleading is that all of this nerve difficulty in the neck is only felt in your shoulder or arm.
+What’s particularly misleading is that all of this nerve difficulty in the neck will only be felt in your shoulder or arm.

 When do you feel stiff?